balazskreith/mptcp-vagrant/README.md

 Credits
 =======

-The repo was forked from https://github.com/hoang-tranviet/mptcp-vagrant
+The repo was forked from https://github.com/hoang-tranviet/mptcp-vagrant.

-Originally developed by Raphael Bauduin. <br />
-Thanks to @mpyw for the Mac OS X NAT. <br />
-Thanks to @aclarembeau for dealing with firewalld on Fedora.

-For any issue or question, do not hesitate to contact me at hoang.tran (a) uclouvain.be
+But if you have any questions related to the test you can perform using this repo, please write to me, if you have questions about mptcp, please do not write to me.